-Another COVID-19 Medical Mystery: Patients Come Off Ventilator, But Linger In A Coma
+Another COVID-19 Medical Mystery: Patients Come Off Ventilator But Linger In A Coma

 "So there are many potential contributing factors," Edlow says.
 "The degree to which each of those factors is playing a role in any given patient is still something we're trying to understand."

-One of the first questions researchers hope to answer is how many COVID patients end up in this prolonged, sleep-like condition after coming off the ventilator.
+One of the first questions researchers hope to answer is how many COVID-19 patients end up in this prolonged, sleeplike condition after coming off the ventilator.

 "In our experience, approximately every fifth patient that was hospitalized was admitted to the ICU and had some degree of disorders of consciousness," says Dr. Jan Claassen, the director of neurocritical care at New York's Columbia University Medical Center.
 "But how many of those actually took a long time to wake up, we don't have numbers on that yet."